-In August, a battle occurred in front of thousands of onlookers where an AI bot (a bot is software that can respond back to user inputs) beat a professional human player at one of the games industries most popular and involved video games – Dota 2 (Defense of the Ancients).
+In August, a battle occurred in front of thousands of onlookers where an AI bot (a bot is software that can respond back to user inputs) beat a professional human player at one of the gaming industries' most popular and involved video games – Dota 2 (Defense of the Ancients).

-Imagine how much could be learned and how much more productive you would you be if this additional expertise was available every day at your desk to point out alternate solutions or concur with your interpretation?
+Imagine how much could be learned and how much more productive you would be if this additional expertise was available every day at your desk?
+If it was ready to point out alternate solutions or concur with your interpretation?

-What if I now said this additional experience and knowledge could be captured and used to automatically give you a second opinion or suggest alternates, a machine learning technician if you wish?
-You might think such a technological advance is a long way off, however I can tell you it is closer than you think.
+What if I now said this additional experience and knowledge could be captured and used to automatically give you a second opinion or suggest alternates?
+A machine learning technician if you will.
+You might think such a technological advance is a long way off, but I can tell you it is closer than you think.

-Seismic interpretation often requires imagination and intuition, and technology already exists that can learn strategies through observation and experience – such as the AI bots learning strategies for playing games.
+Seismic interpretation often requires imagination and intuition.
+Technology already exists that can learn strategies through observation and experience – such as the AI bots learning strategies for playing games.

 Beyond the gaming industry, machine learning has been used to learn how to segment blood vessels from medical images by observing clinicians manual blood vessel depiction (one deep learning network for each clinician).
 In fact, the machine learning has been so successful that the bias or style of each clinician’s blood vessel segmentation was mimicked.

 Capturing interpretation style could be good or bad, depending upon your objective.
 However, being able to select your machine learning technician (based on their known area of expertise) to augment your seismic interpretation is an exciting prospect.